minvws/nl-kat-coordination/mula/docs/design.md

         end
     ```

-2. Rescheduling of oois (`schedulers.boefje.push_tasks_for_random_objects`), to
+2. Rescheduling of oois (`schedulers.boefje.push_tasks_for_random_objects`).
+In
-   fill up the queue, and to enforce that we reschedule tasks we get random
+   order to fill up the queue and to enforce that we reschedule tasks.
+We
-   ooi's from octopoes (`get_random_objects`).
-The tasks of from these ooi's
+   continuously get a batch of random ooi's from octopoes
-   (`tasks = ooi * boefjes`) will get the priority that has been
+   (`get_random_objects`).
+The tasks of from these ooi's (`tasks = ooi * boefjes`)
-   calculated by the ranker.
-At the moment a task will get the priority of 3,
+   will get the priority that has been calculated by the ranker.
+At the moment
-   when 7 days have gone by (e.g. how longer it hasn't been checked the
+   a task will get the priority of 3, when 7 days have gone by (e.g. how longer
-   higher the priority it will get).
-For everything that hasn't been check
+   it hasn't been running the higher the priority it will get).
+For everything
-   before the 7 days it will scale the priority appropriately.
+   before those 7 days it will scale the priority appropriately.

     * From Octopoes we get `n` random ooi's (`get_random_objects`)

     * For each OOI, the `Scheduler` will get the enabled boefjes for this OOI.
       (`tasks = ooi * boefjes`)

     * For each enabled boefje, a `BoefjeTask` will be created and added to the
      `PriorityQueue` of the `BoefjeScheduler`.